racersmith/CarND-Vehicle-Detection/README.md

 ![HOG Parameter Visualization][image2]

 To explore the impact of the color space on the extracted HOG feature I flattened the extracted HOG map using `ravel()` and looked at the feature vector in a plot averaged over a set of car and non-car images.
 I looked for colorspaces whose plots showed large separation between the car and non-car HOG features.
 YCrCb and LAB both show good separation and were further explored in the classifier accuracy on the test data.

 ![HOG Colorspace][image3]

+![HOG Colorspace][image13]

 The HOG `transform_sqrt` parameter was tested on the test data accuracy and showed no improvement.

 Final HOG parameters:
-`color_space = YCrCb`
+`color_space = LAB`
 `orientations = 9`
 `pixels_per_cell = 8`
 `cells_per_block = (2, 2)`